syncfusion-content/javascript-docs/js/Resizable/Getting-Started.md

 ### Helper

- Helper will return the object of corresponding resizable element.
-You can resize  the element by using helper.
+ We can resize an element by using helper which will return the object of corresponding resizable element. .

 {% highlight javascript %}